MisterMoody/twigTemplates/README.md

 All `<nav>` links are written in a logical order so that the statement can direct the user to a desired page using the `render()` method as illustrated below:
 > `echo $twig->render('xxx.twig', ['nav' => $nav]);`

-The setup for this system spans three pages and utilizes a routing strategy that is extensible by simply **copying the entire `elseif () {}` statement and modifying page names**.
+The setup for this template system spans three pages and utilizes a routing strategy that is extensible by simply **copying the entire `elseif () {}` statement and modifying page names**.
 This topic is thoroughly explained in the self-titled section below.

 ### The `templates/` Folder
 The ```templates/``` folder is **a storage facility for the basic layout of a site, and template content that the layout template inherits**.
 The only kind of files that exist here end with the `.twig` extension.

 ![Templates Directory](public/img/templatesDIR.png)

 This project has six templates, but three of them are *extendable components* of the ```base.twig``` file, which is the template that *contains the `html` structure for the site*.
 This is the *main* template that all other templates **inherit stylesheets and scripts** for a uniform presentation of the site across pages.
 Unlike other `.twig` files, this file is never rendered, however, it has portable components **included** from other templates that are *implemented* when the file is [extended](https://twig.symfony.com/doc/2.x/tags/extends.html) to other templates.
-To extend layout structure to child-templates, simply add the following line as the first line:
-> `{% extends "childTemplate.twig %}`

-*This is the beauty of templating: having one file to control the entire site view!* This is also the perfect segway to dive into designing with Twig!
+This feature is explained in detail in the *Template Inheritance* section, but the subject offers the perfect segway to dive into designing with Twig!

 ## Designing with Twig
 Twig is a high-performant templating language that is reader-friendly.
 A template is a text file that can generate any text-based format and is parsed by PHP, containing a mix of text and PHP code.
 As well, variables, expressions and tags are coded to templates to acquire values once a template is evaluated, and control the logic of the template, respectively.
+Moreover, templates are automatically cached and re-compiled after any changes are made.

 Although Twig code eerily resembles PHP, such tags are not processed due to the fact that Twig templates are compiled to a native PHP class.
-Moreover, templates are automatically cached and re-compiled after any changes are made.
+Familiarity in writing PHP will go a long way when using Twig as features typical of a PHP application can and should be utilized.

+The index.php file described above highlights the influence PHP has in Twig with use of an API call to an autoloader, declared variables, an array with sub-arrays and a global routing system using the if() {} else {} statement to render pages.
+That said, understanding how to read and write Twig should be a cinch.

 ### Twig Language Constructs
+Twig uses **Delimiters** to order a program to do or say something.
+The action construct `{% ... %}` tells the program to `do` something: it controls the logic of the template and is used to execute conditionals, for-loops and blocks.
+The output construct `{{ ... }}` tells the program to `say` something: it will display/print the result of an expression to the template.
+The comment construct `{# ... #}` tells the program not to render any code written within it.

+When, where and how to use delimiters depends on the objective.
+All objectives rely on at least one Twig [built-in](https://twig.symfony.com/doc/2.x/) feature.
+All built-in features are categorized as a [Tag](https://twig.symfony.com/doc/2.x/tags/index.html), [Filter](https://twig.symfony.com/doc/2.x/filters/index.html), [Function](https://twig.symfony.com/doc/2.x/functions/index.html) or [Test](https://twig.symfony.com/doc/2.x/tests/index.html).
+Tags are the most complex extension point of Twig and are used to modify content before initial rendering.
+Filters are used to modify variable values, functions are used to generate content and tests are used to evaluate variable expressions.
+Thus, there is a correlation between these features and variables, which is a good starting point of a template.

+**Variables** are passed to templates for manipulation and may contain attributes or elements that can be accessed.
+In order to `**Set a Variable**`, use the built-in `set-TAG` feature within the action construct.
+>`{% set variable = '' %}`

+In order to apply the variable to a template, a call to the variable can be made The `set-TAG` can have multiple targe

+Set the Variable

+Apply the Variable
+*See Expressions

+Tags are applied to the syntax to modify content before being rendered.
+Tags are the most complex extension point of Twig.
+Filters and Functions are applied to the syntax to modify the content before being rendered.

 ### Expressions and Operators
 ### Template Inheritance
+(*See The Templates Folder*) To extend layout structure to child-templates, simply add the following line as the first line:
+> `{% extends "childTemplate.twig %}`

 ### Reusable Components
 ### List of Filters, Functions, Tags and Tests
 ### Coding Standards